-We’ve pulled together a lot of our most common questions on Brisbane and Gold Coast, QLD, NSW & VIC Whiplash Compensation claims from our clients to help you further below.
+We’ve pulled together a lot of our most common questions on QLD, Gold Coast & Brisbane whiplash compensation claims from our clients to help you further below.
 That said, you’re welcome to call us for help, or feel free to chat, or email if needed.

 Can I get whiplash injury compensation?

 Frequently asked questions about whiplash compensation

 A lot of people think that whiplash injuries are confined to the neck region only, but this is not the case.

 Whiplash can affect all areas of the spine, including the neck (also known as the cervical spine), the mid-back region (also known as the thoracic spine), and the lower back region (also known as the lumbar spine).